About

 Our resources and expertise allow us to quickly respond to support the community.

-When the Percy family’s barn tragically burned down in March, SCF immediately tapped into its existing fundraising infrastructure to quickly raise $203,603, with the full amount going directly to the Percy family and employee assistance.
+When the Percy family’s barn tragically burned down in early 2022, SCF immediately tapped into its community network, raising significant financial support for both the Percy family and their farm employees.
 Most importantly, a local family that has given so much to Stowe saw that love returned in a manner that will support their ongoing efforts to maintain the open lands that are treasured and make Stowe iconic.

 SCF has acted as a conduit and publicist for other fundraising efforts for community members in need, including providing immediate and direct short-term financial assistance as necessary.